nkmr-aw/prompt_constructor/README.md

 ### Installation & How to run
 Run 'prompt_constructor_launcher.pyw' after 'git clone' to an appropriate location.
 When you run 'prompt_constructor.py', you can start and use the application normally, but get an extra black screen.
 Running it via 'prompt_constructor_launcher.pyw' will suppress the black screen.
-If you rename 'prompt_constructor.py' to 'prompt_constructor.pyw' and run it directly, you can suppress the black screen as well.
 Note that a black screen does not interfere with the operation of the application.
 It's just an eyesore.

 There are files and folders that are automatically created when you run the program for the first time.
 Works entirely locally.